TheHive-Project/TheHiveDocs/training-material.md

 ## Training Material
 TheHive Project maintains a training virtual machine (OVA) containing TheHive, Cortex and Cortex analyzers with all dependencies and ElasticSearch installed on top of Ubuntu 18.04 with Oracle JRE 8.

-As of this writing, the training VM includes TheHive 3.2.1, Cortex 2.1.3, TheHive4py 1.6.0, Cortex4py 2.0.1 and any available Cortex analyzer as of Jan 12, 2019.
+As of this writing, the training VM includes TheHive 3.3.1, Cortex 2.1.3, TheHive4py 1.6.0, Cortex4py 2.0.1 and any available Cortex analyzer as of Jun 22, 2019.

 **Warning**: The training VM is solely intended to be used for testing or training purposes. **We strongly encourage you to refrain from using it in production**.